FedericoBoccaccioPersonale/VSCode-extension-php-Category-finder/doc/en/documentation.en.md

 This is all very wonderful in theory, but it is not what is implemented in the parseFunctions function, which I have given up trying to understand.

 Unfortunately the parser is **bugged** and does not correctly interpret the comments.
+I created an [issue](https://github.com/glayzzle/php-parser/issues/1169#event-25724448614), but it turned out to be useless.

 ### See also
 [Extension quirks](extension%20quirks.en.md).